madaxen86/payload-plugin-import-export/README.md

 ## How to use

-The purpose lies solely on changing already existing records - new records will fail on import and you can download csv or json with the failed items.
+Update data or create new items - and you can download csv or json with the failed items.
+Items fail usually due to permission issues or that required fields are not set.

 ### Selecting fields
 On import and export you can select fields.